Christopher Epting

 Carl Christopher Epting DD (born November 26, 1946) is a bishop in the Episcopal Church in the United States of America.
 He served the Diocese of Iowa as coadjutor bishop and diocesan bishop from 1988 to 2001, and as the Deputy for Ecumenical and Interreligious Relations for the Episcopal Church from 2001 to 2009.
 He then served as the Assistant Bishop of the Diocese of Chicago from November 2011 through December 2015 before retiring.
-Since 2021 Bishop Epting and wife Susanne have resided in Englewood, Colorado.
+Since 2021, Bishop Epting and his wife, Susanne, have resided in Englewood, Colorado.

 Early life and ministry

-Epting was born in Greenville, South Carolina and was raised in Orlando, Florida.
+Epting was born in Greenville, South Carolina, and was raised in Orlando.

 He earned a bachelor's degree from the University of Florida, a Master of Divinity degree from Seabury-Western Theological Seminary and a Master of Sacred Theology degree from General Theological Seminary.
 He did his Clinical Pastoral Education at the University of Iowa.
 He married Pamela Flagg in 1969 and they were married until her death in 2000.
 In 2001, he married Susanne Watson, a deacon.
 Epting was ordained a deacon in April, 1972, and a priest in November of the same year.

 Epting served 16 years in parish ministry in the Diocese of Central Florida.
 He had been a curate at Holy Trinity Church in Melbourne, a vicar at parishes in Mulberry and Lakeland, and a Canon Residentiary at St. John's Cathedral in Jacksonville.